couchbase/build/ansible/windows/couchbase-server/README.md

 # PREREQUISITES

+This playbook likely requires at least Ansible 2.3.0.

 The remote Windows server needs to be ready for Ansible remote control; see README.txt in the parent directory.